-In this blog we discuss what stress is and how to try and manage our stress, plus how we can use our community to help us manage our stress.
+In this blog we discuss what stress is and how to try and manage our stress, plus how we can build our resilience to help us manage our stress.

 Lack of support can cause loneliness and isolation, which in turn lowers people’s wellbeing, impacts mental health and can over a prolonged period contribute to moderate or severe mental health diagnosis such as depression.
 Social isolation is an important risk factor for both deteriorating mental health and suicide.
-As we emerge from the pandemic, it’s vital that the community support experienced by many people during this challenging time continues.
-Although restrictions have mainly been lifted, people need support now more than ever as they adjust to a new way of living.
+With the ongoing world problems it’s vital that the community support experienced by many people during this challenging time continues.

 The pandemic has had a hugely detrimental effect on the nation’s mental health and sense of community.
 Disrupted social lives, the cancellation of large gatherings, travel restrictions and working from home have kept us in one place for long periods of time.
 However, one of the positives to emerge from this unparalleled situation has been the community spirit and support shown by so many to so many.

 We probably have all experienced stress in our lives from time to time – occasionally being under pressure or worried is a normal part of day-to-day life.

 “I’m Stressed” is a common phrase we often hear nowadays.
 If we want to deal with our ‘stress’ first, we need to know what it really means and how it affects us.
 Our stress response can be helpful at times and at other times become emotionally and physically overwhelming.
 If we experience it for prolonged periods it can lead to mental and physical health problems.